-Every building you pass by would have been built using commercial building permits.
-These permits are key when it comes to ensuring that the building has been constructed properly and safely, but who handles all the permits for these types of projects?
+Every building you pass by would have been built after Permitting for Commercial Construction permits.
+These permits are key to ensuring that the building has been constructed properly and safely, but who handles all the permits for these types of projects?

 Who Handles All the Permitting for Commercial Construction?